 Foo Fighters albums have featured Dave Grohl’s drumming before (notably Foo Fighters and The Colour And The Shape).

-Some think the heavy grooves featured on the new track, “Rescued”, are quintessential Grohlisms:
+Some thought the heavy grooves featured on the new track, “Rescued”, are quintessential Grohlisms:

-Josh Freese plays DW drums, and has been the face of DW’s limited edition 50th anniversary collection.
+Josh Freese plays DW drums, and was the face of DW’s limited edition 50th anniversary collection.